Storytelling techniques

 30 - Build a strong narrative arc

-I made progress over time with a lot of practice and by aiming to make each new presentation just a bit better than the last.
-Working in a large tech company has allowed me to watch some outstanding storytellers in action, which helped me raise the bar for my work.
+For me, improving in this area has been a gradual process.
+I focused on making each presentation just a little better than the last.
+Working in a large tech company allowed me to observe some incredible storytellers in action, which really helped me raise the bar for my own work.

 Imagine onboarding new hires with a simple, AI-powered checklist—no complex systems, no confusing training—just an effective, guided checklist that streamlines the entire process.

-These examples are illustrations of how these techniques could work in action.
-While your context may differ, focus on the techniques themselves and imagine how you might adapt each one to suit your own presentation or storytelling style.
+These examples illustrate how these techniques can be applied in practice.
+While your context may differ, focus on the methods themselves and imagine how you might adapt each one to suit your own presentation or storytelling style.
 I hope these examples offer useful perspectives, and I’m excited to share them with you—dive in and enjoy!

 Here are the techniques...